Back to blog

 EnterpriseCustomCustomCustomCustomDedicated support, custom limits, SSO

-Bottom line on pricing: Surfer SEO Essential at $948/year is reasonable if you publish enough content to justify 30 articles per month.
-If you need SERP Analyzer too, budget $1,296/year.
+Bottom line on pricing: Essential at $948/year is reasonable if you publish enough to justify 30 articles per month, or $1,296/year with SERP Analyzer.
 Scale at $2,100/year only makes sense for teams publishing 30+ articles with multiple writers.
-If you publish under 10 articles per month, Frase at $180/year does most of the same job.
+Under 10 articles a month, Frase at $468/year on annual billing does most of the same job.

 Surfer SEO is worth the price if content optimization is your main SEO activity.
 It is not the right tool if you mostly need keyword research, backlink data, or technical auditing.